jsmolka/blog/content/posts/horizons/index.md

 ### Icarus
 <!-- https://www.youtube.com/watch?v=ZfiSaBxGB9E -->
 An energetic song about a figure in Greek mythology.
-Icarus and his father Daedalus were imprisoned by Minos and constructed wings from beeswax and bird feathers to escape.
+Icarus and his father Daedalus were imprisoned by king Minos and constructed wings from beeswax and bird feathers to escape.
 Daedalus warned his son to _not fly too close to the sun_, but he fell from the sky, plunged into the sea, and drowned.
 The lyrics explore the character flaws of Icarus, which led to his eventual downfall --- pun intended.

 > And you climb right up to the highest peaks<br>
 > And reach out to the edge of the world you seek<br>